- Upland/Montane Ecosystems

 - Drivers and pressures of change at habitat and species level

 Summary of Professional Expertise

 Elsewhere, I have experience and interest in both landscape phenology and ecosystem services at the landscape level (see publications).
-I have been the work package lead for field campaign elements of a recent EA funded lakes restoration project, and held a similar roll for the Scottish sites in the DEFRA funded National Pollinating and Pollinator Monitoring Framework trail in 2015.
-Further to those mentioned I have field and laboratory skills from riparian, agricultural and inter-tidal habitats on a variety of projects over the past 14 years.
+I have been the work package lead for field campaign elements of an EA funded lakes restoration project, and held a similar roll for the Scottish sites in the DEFRA funded National Pollinating and Pollinator Monitoring Framework trail in 2015.
+Further to those mentioned I have field and laboratory skills from riparian, agricultural and inter-tidal habitats on a variety of projects over the past 17 years.

 Key Words identifying areas of Specialist Expertise: Upland Ecology, Upland botany, Carabidae ground beetles, Invertebrates, Ecosystem services, Landscape phenology, Environmental Change, bioacoustic monitoring.